analogdevicesinc/TMC-API/tmc/ic/TMC5271/README.md

 # TMC5271

+## How to use

+To access the TMC5271's registers, the TMC-API offers two functions: **tmc5271_readRegister** and **tmc5271_writeRegister**.
+Each of these functions takes in an **icID**, which is used to identify the IC when you have multiple ICs connected.
+This identifier simply gets passed down to the callback functions (see How to Integrate).

+## How to integrate: overview

+1. Add all the files of the TMC-API/ic/tmc/TMC5271 folder into your project.
+2. Include the TMC5271.h file in your source code.
+3. Implement the necessary callback functions (see below).
+4. (optional): Take a look at the Examples subfolder for ready-made examples of the TMC-API usage.

 ## Accessing the TMC5271 via UART
 The following diagram depicts how to access the TMC5271 via UART using the TMC-API.